tDipto/office-lunch-menu-management/README.md

 ```

 3. Set Up Environment Variables
-In both the backend and frontend directories, create a .env file and define the following environment variables:
+In  the backend  directory, create a .env file and define the following environment variables:

 ### Backend (.env file in the backend directory)
 ``` sh